tinstructor/contiki-ng/examples/ranger/README.md

 [vs-code]: https://code.visualstudio.com/
 [contiki-ng]: https://github.com/contiki-ng/contiki-ng/wiki

 After a while, if you feel like the changes you've made are substantial and usefull, you can always try and send us a merge request on GitLab (for the `ranger-ng` branch).
 However, before you do that, make sure the changes you've made don't introduce conflicts.
 You may check this by pulling from the `ranger-ng` branch on the `origin` remote and compiling + uploading.
 If the code doesn't compile or the flashed remote shows unexpected behavior, try and solve the underlying issue before sending a merge request.

-A good entry book explaning git (and the tools it has to resolve conflicts) is [Jump Start Git][jump-start-git] by Shaumik Daityari.
+>**Note:** a good entry book explaning git (and the tools it has to resolve conflicts) is [Jump Start Git][jump-start-git] by Shaumik Daityari.
 More advanced topics are covered in the git bible, i.e., [Pro Git][pro-git] which may be downloaded free of charge but can be hard to read for complete beginners.

 [jump-start-git]: https://www.sitepoint.com/premium/books/jump-start-git
 [pro-git]: https://git-scm.com/book/en/v2